-MASL holds two resource consents the details of which are summarised in the table below.
+MASL holds two resource consents which are the subject of this report, the details of which are summarised in Table 1 below.
 Summaries of the conditions attached to each permit are set out in Section 3 of this report.

-A summary of the various consent types issued by the Council is included Appendix I, as are copies of the permits held by the Company during the period under review.
+A summary of the various consent types issued by the Council is included in Appendix I, as are copies of the permits held by MASL during the period under review.

-Consent number Purpose Granted Review Expires Water discharge permit 1857-6 To discharge treated stormwater from an industrial premises that includes a metal extrusion plant into an unnamed tributary of the Mangaone Stream December 2012 June 2020 June 2026 Air discharge permit 4034-3 To discharge emissions into the air from extrusion and re-melting of aluminium and associated activities August 2008 June 2020 June 2026
+Consent number Purpose Granted Review Expires Water discharge permit 1857-6 To discharge treated stormwater from an industrial premises that includes a metal extrusion plant into an unnamed tributary of the Mangaone Stream December 2012 - June 2026 Air discharge permit 4034-3 To discharge emissions into the air from extrusion and re-melting of aluminium and associated activities August 2008 - June 2026